bushome/ark-cloud-storage-no-overflow/README.md

 }
 ```

 **If you skip this, the app won't error on `MySQL` — it'll quietly default to a local SQLite file instead of your MySQL database.** That's intentional zero-config behavior for solo players (see below), but it means an existing MySQL self-hoster who forgets this step after upgrading won't get an obvious failure, just a quietly empty new database.
 Double-check this file is actually in place before you trust an upgrade.
-Note that `MySQL.User`, `MySQL.Password`, `MySQL.Database`, and at least one `Auth.RegisterClusters` entry are hard-required with no safe default if `UseMySQL: true` — the app will fail validation loudly on boot if these are missing, rather than silently proceeding.
+Note that MySQL.User, MySQL.Password, and MySQL.Database are hard-required with no safe default if UseMySQL: true — the app will fail validation loudly on boot if these are missing, rather than silently proceeding.
+Auth.RegisterClusters has no such requirement — see the SQLite section below and the Installation steps for how to register a cluster with zero pre-configuration.

 `ConnectionLimit` is the direct replacement for the old `.env`/`DATABASE_URL`'s `?connection_limit=N` — same pool-size knob, own field now.
 It's optional: leave it out and the `mariadb` driver's own default (10) applies instead.
 Large clusters will likely want it set explicitly — `50` is what this project's own production cluster runs with, given multiple crafting stations hitting the same box concurrently.